FarhanFDK/Simple-WebSite/README.md

 # Simple-WebSite
 This is a template for making websites, It is free to use!You can also use this template on github!

-This is a free template you can use, It saves a lot of time, but remember this is not a ready website!It only contains NECESSARY TAGs for a simple HTML Page
+This is a free template you can use, It saves a lot of time!Switch between branches to see frontend objects.